Convert DOC to RTF Document Free

 Is there a file size limit?

-There is no server-side limit since nothing is uploaded.
-Practical limits depend on your device memory — typically several hundred megabytes work fine on modern devices.
+There is no upload limit because nothing is uploaded - everything runs in your browser.
+Practical limits depend on your device memory; typically several hundred megabytes work fine on modern devices.